Albrecht Dürer: Nuremberg and the masterworks (1507–1520)

 Other works from this period include the thirty-seven Little Passion woodcuts, published in 1511, and a set of fifteen small engravings on the same theme in 1512.
 Complaining that painting did not make enough money to justify the time spent when compared to his prints, he produced no paintings from 1513 to 1516.
 In 1513 and 1514 Dürer created his three most famous engravings: Knight, Death and the Devil (1513, probably based on Erasmus's Handbook of a Christian Knight), St. Jerome in His Study, and the much-debated Melencolia I (both 1514, the year Dürer's mother died).
 (Note: In March of this year, two months before his mother died, he drew a portrait of her.)
 Further outstanding pen and ink drawings of Dürer's period of artwork of 1513 were drafts for his friend Pirckheimer.
 These drafts were later used to design Lusterweibchen chandeliers, combining an antler with a wooden sculpture.

-In 1515, Dürer created his woodcut of a Rhinoceros which had arrived in Lisbon from a written description and sketch by another artist, without ever seeing the animal himself.
-An image of the Indian rhinoceros, the image has such force that it remains one of his best-known and was still used in some German school science text-books as late as last century.
+In 1515, Dürer created his woodcut of a rhinoceros.
+It had arrived in Lisbon from a written description and sketch by another artist; Dürer never saw the animal himself.
+An image of the Indian rhinoceros, the image has such force that it remains one of his best-known and was still used in some German school science textbooks as late as the last century.
 In the years leading to 1520 he produced a wide range of works, including the woodblocks for the first western printed star charts in 1515 and portraits in tempera on linen in 1516.
-His only experiments with etching came in this period, producing five between 1515–1516 and a sixth in 1518; a technique he may have abandoned as unsuited to his aesthetic of methodical, classical form.
+His only experiments with etching came in this period, producing five between 1515 and 1516 and a sixth in 1518, a technique that he may have abandoned as unsuited to his aesthetic of methodical, classical form.